Services

 Microsoft PA’s pricing depends on:7

-• Number of users (not only active developer users but also those who interact with the bots)
+• Number of users (both active developer users and those who interact with the bots)

 • Number of end-users and users whose data is accessed by the bot

-• Number of bots (i.e. flows in Microsoft lingo) but this only applied to unattended bots
+• Number of bots (i.e. flows in Microsoft lingo) but this applied to unattended bots

 • Use of unattended bots